shabubu/remediator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Installation
-Installation assumes you have already installed [Node.js](https://nodejs.org/).
-If you have not done this or do not know how to please follow the directions at [https://nodejs.org/](https://nodejs.org/).
+Installation assumes you have already installed v8.5.0 or greater of [Node.js](https://nodejs.org/).
+If you have not done this, or do not know how to, please follow the directions at [https://nodejs.org/](https://nodejs.org/).

 #### Setup Application
 Either use an existing [npm](https://www.npmjs.com) package or follow these steps to create a new application.